pulumi/pulumi-hugo/themes/default/content/blog/advanced-aws-networking-part-2/index.md

 )
 ```

-Add [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html) to allow Systems Manager access so that you can open an SSH connection from the AWS console without having to allow network access to the hosts.
-Because Pulumi uses real programming languages, you can use a plain old Python `for` loop to create these resources with less lines of code using familiar syntax:
+Add [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html) to allow Systems Manager access to open an SSH connection from the AWS console without having to allow network access to the hosts.
+Because Pulumi uses real programming languages, you can use a Python `for` loop to create these resources with fewer lines of code using familiar syntax:

 ```python
 for service in ["ec2messages", "ssmmessages", "ssm"]: